 This Tenure Extension Request Fillable Form is for the requesting faculty member to complete and submit to the Chair and Dean for approval.
 The Dean will then forward to the Provost’s Office for processing and approval.
 The faculty member (copying the Dean and Chair) will be sent a formal letter of approval or denial.

-When a faculty member is granted an extension of the probationary period due to FMLA or due to an extraordinary experience, including the COVID-19 pandemic, once that faculty member receives tenure their commensurate salary increment will be retroactive to the time period when they were originally eligible for tenure, so salary will not be impacted by the extension.
+When a faculty member is granted an extension of the probationary period due to FMLA or due to an extraordinary experience, including the COVID-19 pandemic, once that faculty member receives tenure their commensurate salary increment will be retroactive to the time period when they were originally eligible for tenure.
 Anyone on the tenure track and not yet tenured is eligible, even if the faculty member has already received a one-year probationary period extension.